Thailand's drug laws are very strict, except for marijuana, of course, which is now legal, albeit with some restrictions

 > Click here to find out if your medication needs a permit.

 > Click here to fill out the form if you have identified from the ‘drug checker' tool that you need a permit.

 * IMPORTANT: If you take medication that is considered a narcotic/psychotropic substance and you want to carry it into Thailand, you should request the permit at least two weeks before the arrival date.

 Using, Buying & Selling Anabolic Steroids

 Steroids could land you a jail sentence, even though you may be readily sold the drugs by a willing pharmacy.

-While most police couldn’t care less that you are obsessed with making yourself look like the incredible hulk, many will use the opportunity to fine you and take you down to the station.
+While most police couldn’t care less that you are obsessed with making yourself look like the incredible hulk, you could still get fined if you don't have a prescription.

 Get caught with enough to be suspected of selling or exporting (illegally) and you could end up in the slammer: read the story of Richard Crawley and Ashley Vincent Livingston.

 Valium, Xanax & Other Related Drugs

 Most expats will tell you not to worry, that nothing will happen.
-But my advice is to exercise caution and know the law on what you are buying and carrying.
+But my advice is to exercise caution and know the law on what you're buying and carrying.

 If you go through customs with the wrong drug, or get stopped and searched and caught with something you shouldn’t have, a great trip could quickly descend into a nightmare.

 No doubt you’ve heard the old “you can pay your way our of anything in Thailand” talk, but the reality is that not every policeman can be bought, as discussed previously.

 If you have any doubt over the legality of a prescription drug you intend to travel with, get a letter from your doctor to verify your prescription and obtain the necessary IC-2 permit.